Gibbons Ruark: Poetry

 Ruark's first book of poetry A Program for Survival was published in 1971 and received warm critical reviews.
 In the mid-1970s, Ruark lived for a year in Italy, which provided him with material for many of the poems in his next two books, Reeds in 1978 and Keeping Company in 1983.
 In 1976, Ruark met the Irish novelist Benedict Kiely who was visiting the University of Delaware for a term.
 In 1978 he visited Ireland for the first time.
 He returned to Ireland many times and was welcomed not only by his friend Kiely but also by the Nobel Prize–winning Irish poet Seamus Heaney and other Irish writers.
 The influence of Ireland can be seen in much of Ruark's poetry in the late 1980s and Irish subject matter is especially prevalent in many of the poems in his 1991 Rescue the Perishing.
 In the 1990s Ruark continued to write and teach at the University of Delaware.
 Passing Through Customs an edition of his new and selected poems was published in 1999.

-Currently
+Later years

-Recently Ruark's poetry has been selected to appear in a number of anthologies.
+Ruark's poetry was selected to appear in a number of anthologies.
 His poem "A Vacant Lot" appeared in The Pushcart Book of Poetry: The Best Poems from 30 Years of the Pushcart Prize.
 Five of his poems appeared in The Book of Irish American Poetry, From the 18th Century to the Present and two appeared in From the Other World: Poems in Memory of James Wright.
-Ruark retired from the University of Delaware in 2006, returning to Raleigh, North Carolina where he currently lives with his wife Kay.
+Ruark retired from the University of Delaware in 2006, returning to Raleigh, North Carolina, with his wife Kay.
 In 2008 his book Staying Blue appeared from Lost Hills Books in Duluth, Minnesota.
+He died on October 19, 2025, of kidney disease.